mikhail-dremio/dremio-cloner/README.md

-# Dremio Cloner moved to a new location https://github.com/deane-dremio/dremio-cloner.
+# Dremio Cloner has moved on!
+Check out *dremio-toolkit* at the new location https://github.com/ucesys/dremio-toolkit.

 Dremio Cloner is a python-based utility for Dremio Enterprise.
 It supports the following commands: get, put, cascade-acl, report-acl, report-reflections.